timothymaxwellsummers/mvst-challenge/README.md

 ## Description

-I thought it would be a fun challenge to get it as close to github itself as possible.
-So i utilized GitHub's react/primer library to use their components.
-This resulted in a pretty excat clone.
-Other than that I utilized all their REST Api to fetch all available data.
+I thought it would be a fun challenge to get it as close to GitHub itself as possible.
+So, I utilized GitHub's react/primer library to use their components.
+This resulted in a pretty exact clone.
+Other than that, I utilized all their REST API to fetch all available data.
 I added the option to add a custom GitHub username to make it a bit more interactive.
-Heres a list of the achieved objectives:
+Here's a list of the achieved objectives:

 - ✅ Used React and Typescript
 - ✅ display searchable list of repositories